 ➤ TRAUMA and Mental Health

-The Working Group on Trauma and Mental Health is committed to addressing the concerns of people who have experienced traumatic events, including man-made or natural disasters.
-Attention is given to advocating with UN constituencies concerning the psychological distress caused by such events and the necessity of providing appropriate interventions and promoting reconciliation.
+The Working Group on Trauma and Mental Health is committed to addressing the concerns of people who have experienced traumatic events, including human-made or natural disasters as well as trauma sustained during mass migration, discrimination based upon identity and bullying of children and adults.
+Attention is given to educating and advocating with UN constituencies concerning the psychological distress caused by such experiences and the necessity of providing appropriate interventions and promoting reconciliation.

 ➤ HUMAN RIGHTS and Mental Health